iTyran/SK_Parkour/projects/Parkour/doc/parkour_game_starter_kit.md

 10. Add the sprite to spriteSheet.
 11. Record the state, we will use it in future chapter.
 12. Override onExit to release runningAction, remember to call **this._super()** if you override this function.
-13. This helper function will use for calculate camera moving in PlayLayer.
+13. This helper function will be use to calculate camera moving in PlayLayer.

 Switch to **PlayScene.js** and add the following in the top of the file: